reactjstampabay/rehacked-redux-basics/README.md

 ### Instructions

 1. Edit `/src/common/actions/user.js`.
 Replace its contents with [`/src/common/actions/user.js`](https://raw.githubusercontent.com/reactjstampabay/rehacked-redux-basics/14cbb8f4870dd38f8adaf4c8c6662bc372826ccf/src/common/actions/user.js)
 2. Edit `/src/common/reducers/user.js`.
-Replace its contents with [`/src/common/reducers/user.js`](https://raw.githubusercontent.com/reactjstampabay/rehacked-redux-basics/d2ac4b30bf4b25c4722c8f629215fb8aa538f216/src/common/reducers/user.js)
+Replace its contents with [`/src/common/reducers/user.js`](https://github.com/reactjstampabay/rehacked-redux-basics/blob/14cbb8f4870dd38f8adaf4c8c6662bc372826ccf/src/common/reducers/user.js)

 ## Goal 4: Move StartScreen state into Redux layer

 ### Explanation

-* We want to demonstrate how localized state can be managed via Redux
+* We initially localized the state of the email and password input boxes to the StartScreen Container.
+* However, what if the values for those input boxes needed to be shared across the system, or we needed to persist the last state of these boxes?
+We can let Redux handle the states of these as well.

 ### Instructions